 The recreational street varieties (heroin and opium) are also medically opiates but are illegal to prescribe.

-In the vast majority of cases, opiates are prescribed by physicians to treat moderate, chronic or acute pain.
+In the vast majority of cases, opioids are prescribed by physicians to treat moderate, chronic or acute pain.
 Doctors prescribe these drugs for significant physical injuries.
-This may involve severe back pain, broken limbs, or for an extensive variety of injuries which occur because of an accident, work-related injury or any other form of a physically traumatic injury.
+This may involve severe back pain, broken limbs, or for an extensive variety of injuries that occur because of an accident, work-related injury or any other form of a physically traumatic injury.

 Opiates are also in use for a vast variety of illnesses and pre-existing conditions such as cancer pain or any other form of sickness or disease.